Aveyron: History

 Aveyron is one of the original 83 departments created during the French Revolution on 4 March 1790.
-The first known historical inhabitants of the region were the Rutenii tribe, but the area was inhabited previously to this, boasting many prehistoric ruins including over 1,000 dolmens, more than any other department in France.
+The earliest known inhabitants of the region were the Rutenii tribe, though the area was inhabited prior to their tenure.
+The department has many prehistoric monuments, including over a thousand dolmens, the most of any department in France.

-During the medieval and early modern periods, and until the 1790s, the territory covered by Aveyron was a province known as Rouergue.
+During the medieval and early modern periods, and until the 1790s, the territory included within Aveyron was a province known as Rouergue.
 In 1797, Victor of Aveyron (a feral child) was found wandering the woods in the area.
 The story of Victor is told in the film The Wild Child.

+In 1817, a local prosecutor, Antoine Bernardin Fualdès, was assassinated.
+The sordid circumstances of his death, following which his body was found floating in the river Aveyron, led to the matter becoming publicised as a cause célèbre.
+Recent studies have indicated that he met his end at the initiative of a right-wing royalist organisation known as the Chevaliers de la Foi (Knights of Faith).

 Heraldry

 Geography

 Aveyron is the centre of a triangle formed by the cities of Toulouse, Clermont-Ferrand, and Montpellier.
 The department approximately follows the outline of the former province of Rouergue.
 It is the 5th largest department in metropolitan France in terms of area (8735 km2).
 Its prefecture is Rodez.

 The department comes under the jurisdiction of the Academy of Toulouse and the Montpellier Court of Appeal.
 The INSEE and Post Code is 12.
 Aveyron is located in the south of the Massif Central.
-The highest point in the department is the summit of Le Signal de Mailhebiau at 1469m on the Plateau of Aubrac.
+The highest point in the department is the summit of the Signal de Mailhebiau at 1469m on the Plateau of Aubrac.
 The Aveyron department is divided into several natural regions such as the Grand Causses and Rougiers.

 Aveyron department consists of an ancient high rocky plateau of great geological diversity.
 The Truyère, Lot, Aveyron, and Tarn rivers have carved a number of deep gorges.
 The department is surrounded by those of Tarn, Tarn-et-Garonne, Lot, Hérault, Gard, Lozère and Cantal.
 The Lac de Villefranche-de-Panat is used as a reservoir to provide drinking water supplies for the region.